 Test case: rmt 1

-Expected: The task with task index 1
+Expected: The task with task index 1 will be deleted.

 Test case: rmt